Chalarangelo/30-seconds-of-code/README.md

 ### isPrime

-Checks if the provided intiger is prime number.
+Checks if the provided integer is a prime number.

 Returns `false` if the provided number has positive divisors other than 1 and itself or if the number itself is less than 2.